Settorezero/WePaRT/docs/readme.md

 ## WePaRT DOCS and LINKS

-In this folder there are the useful documents and links for better working with the WePaRT.
+In this folder are located the useful documents and links for better working with the WePaRT.

 ### Documents
 - [Base Station Schematic](schematic_base_station.png)